2dom/PixelTimes/README.md

 This project is a logical progession of [PixelTime](https://2dom.github.io/PixelTime/) and the [P10 LED MATRIX](https://github.com/2dom/P10_matrix) library.

-As the P10_matrix library became more capable, PixelTime was simply a bit boring to look at.
-So I started playing around with 32x16 gif animations and decided that the P10 matrix would make an excellent little nerdy picture frame.
-To do this is rather straightforward, what ate most of my time was the latancy optimizations to reduce flicker.
+As the P10_matrix library became more capable, PixelTime was simply a bit boring to look at 24/7.
+So I started playing with 32x16 gif animations and decided that the P10 matrix would make an excellent little nerdy picture frame.
+This project is actually rather straightforward.
+What ate most of my time was the latency optimizations to reduce flicker.

 ## Set-up
 To get this to work you will need to perform the following steps